Locations:

 What happens after balloon sinuplasty?

 You’ll stay at the hospital or medical office until you feel comfortable leaving.
 Most healthcare providers recommend you ask someone to drive you to and from your appointment.
-Your provider might recommend a potential schedule of follow-up appointments and tests:
+Your provider might recommend a schedule of follow-up appointments and tests that looks like this:

-• One week after procedure: Follow-up appointment and nasal endoscopy.
+• One week after the procedure: Follow-up appointment and nasal endoscopy

-• Three months after the procedure: Follow-up appointment including nasal endoscopy.
+• Three months after the procedure: Follow-up appointment that includes nasal endoscopy

 Risks / Benefits